Indiana Passes Remote Online Notarization Bill

-We’re thrilled to report that Indiana has just voted to empower Indiana notaries to conduct notarizations online.
+We’re thrilled to report that Indiana has just voted to empower Indiana notaries to conduct remote online notarizations.
 The Indiana State Legislature made a clear statement with today’s passage of SB-372.
-The vote was decisive with a tally of 95 to 0 and is now headed to Indiana Governor Eric Holcomb’s desk to be signed into law.
+The vote was decisive with a tally of 95 to 0 and was signed into law by Indiana Governor Eric Holcomb.

 Indiana is the first state to approve an online notarization bill during the 2018 legislative session.
 They follow Texas and Nevada, who each approved legislation last year.
 We’re proud to have contributed to those bills and to the Indiana legislation today as well.